 DIY Succulent Centerpiece

 You can blame Pinterest for this one.
 I spotted something similar last year, but never got around to making it.
+These garden themed centerpieces seem to draw me in.

 Over the weekend, we were on a nature walk (boy, the weather was nice), and I spotted just the right log.
 It inspired me to finally make my own version of a succulent centerpiece.